spryker/spryker-docs/docs/scos/dev/front-end-development/202212.0/oryx/styling/oryx-color-system.md

 The steps count from 0 to 12.
 In light mode, the steps go from light to dark: the higher the number, the darker the color.
 In dark mode, this is reversed.

 The Radix color system provides 15 color scales that are designed with a white foreground text and 5 bright scales for black foreground text.
 The foreground color is provided by step 0.
-For the bright colors, this color is black, while for the other colors, it is white.
+For the bright colors, this color is black, while for the other colors, it's white.
 In dark mode, this is reversed.

 The color values can be of any supported color in the web platform, such as named colors like `red` or `blue`, hex color, HCL, or RBA.
 Oryx doesn't interfere with the provided colors but uses them as-is.

-## Configure a color from the color palette
+## Configure colors from the color palette

 To change the colors in an Oryx application, you can configure the colors using the color palette.
 This is convenient and the recommended approach to quickly try out the color system.